-- 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
-RPAS CAR requirements There are no special CAR restrictions on RPAS models.
+- 1. mRPAS requirements mRPAS less than 250 g may be flown.
+Pilots should be aware that mRPAS are regulated under CAR900.06 and part VI of the CAR.
+Compliance with MAAC safety code is required. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
+RPAS CAR requirements There are no special CAR restrictions on RPAS models operating under 400'agl.
+All RPAS operating over 400'AGL must conform to the MAAC Manufacturer Declaration/Safety Assurance. - 3.
+Aircraft over 25 kg are not permitted to be flown at this club.